 The Leaders in Sustainability program aims to provide a mechanism for graduate students at UCLA to pursue their interests in sustainability and collaborate with students from different fields.

 Students at LiS graduation event 2011

 Sustainability, defined as the simultaneous consideration of economic, environmental and social factors, has become a key element in decision making in many areas of business and public policy.
 By definition, sustainability requires a multi-disciplinary perspective.

-If you would like to receive announcements about important dates, click here to join our listserv.
+If you would like to receive announcements about the LiS program, click here to join our listserv.

 UCLA Institute of the Environment and Sustainability • La Kretz Hall, Suite 300 • Box 951496 • Los Angeles, CA 90095-1496

 Campus Mail Code: 149605 • Tel: (310) 825-5008 • Fax: (310) 825-9663 • Email: email@example.com

 Journalists on deadline please click here.